ozzieperez/packtpub-library-downloader/README.md

 - *-f*, *--formats* = File formats to download.
 Default is "pdf,mobi,epub,jpg".
 You can select: pdf, mobi, epub, jpg, video
 - *-d*, *--directory* = Directory to download into.
 Default is "packtpub_media/" in the current directory
 - *-c*, *--include-code* = Flag to include code files, if any
+- *--videosonly* = Only video, jpg and code will be downloaded from the library even when ebook-formats are entered.
+- *--ebooksonly* = Only ebooks, jpg and code will be downloaded from the library even when video-formats are entered.

 ## Dependencies: